Skip to content

 International Midwives' Day is the perfect opportunity to thank the midwife who cared for you.
 Here are a few ideas:

-A bouquet of flowers Classic and elegant
+• A bouquet of flowers: classic and elegant.

-A box of chocolates Delicious and comforting
+• A box of chocolates: a delicious and comforting treat.

 More personalized gifts